 The parks feature granite landscapes, balancing boulders, clear streams, wetlands, cascades and open forest.
 The granite outcroppings, such as the Pyramids and Castle Rock, dominate the local scenery.
 The park contains many kilometres of graded walking trails to the park's major features like the first Pyramid, Castle Rock, The Sphinx, Turtle Rock, Underground Creek and Mount Norman - the highest point in the park at 1267 metres.
 Fire trails can be followed when venturing into the southern and eastern sections of the park.
 The park has a temperate climate.
 During winter snow can fall in the area.

 Sundown National Park

-For more information on the national parks of the region, including booking and paying online for access and vehicle permits, please visit the QLD Department of National Parks, Sport and Racing website.
+For more information on the national parks of the region, including booking and paying online for access and vehicle permits, please visit the QLD Department of Environment and Science, Parks and Forests website.